JoinMarket-Org/joinmarket-clientserver/scripts/README.md

 ###joinmarketd.py

 This file's role is explained in the main README in the top level directory.
-It only takes one argument, the port it serves on:
+It only takes one argument, the port it serves on (default 27183):

-    `python joinmarketd.py 12345`
+    `python joinmarketd.py 27183`

 ###add-utxo.py